francescobbo/aomega08.github.io/02_the_system_memory.md

 #### More PSX specific

-Even though `KUSEG` has a respectable 2 GiB size, the PS only has 2 MiB of physical memory, which is available directly from address 0000_0000 onward.
+Even though `KUSEG` has a respectable 2 GB size, the PS only has 2 MB of physical memory, which is available directly from address 0000_0000 onward.

 An interesting feature (or bug?
-And why would you do this?) is that the first 2 MiB of memory are mirrored 3 more times until the 8th MiB.
+And why would you do this?) is that the first 2 MB of memory are mirrored 3 more times until the 8th MB.
 This means that a read at address 0020_0000 is effectively reading byte 0 of physical memory.
 It seems that this behaviour can be disabled.